donvadicastro/meta/README.md

 Components also should allow describe reactions to field specific actions, e.g. click on button or change on input field.
 Actions can be described using attributes:
 - action - action name to be executed when field action occurs
 - confirmarion - confirmation message to be showed before action executing.
 User should allow or decline executing

+### Component Filtration properties ###
+Dictionary based components should support filtration and filtration process should be described declaratilvely.
+Filtration can be described using attributes:
+- by - the field to be used to check with
+- comparator - comparision fucntion to be used to compare values
+- val - value to be used as second comparator operand.
+This can be static value or refernce to data in data model to check with